hgdeoro/NodeJS-SocketIO-Redis-Python-Nginx/README.md

   * used to share the `uuidCookie` between Python and Node.JS
   * used to implement publisher/subscriber...
 Any message published to Redis will be sent to the user using Socket.IO

+There is a fifth optional server:

+* uWSGI
+  * serves the Django application, for production environments
+  * start it with the script `uwsgi.sh`

 ## How to install and use